MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 ## Next steps

-Consider these articles as resources that demonstrate the recommendations highlighted in this article.
+Consider the following articles as resources that demonstrate the recommendations highlighted in this article.

 - Use these reference architectures as examples of how these recommendations can be applied to a workload.
   - If you've never deployed a Web Apps, start with [Basic web application](/azure/architecture/web-apps/app-service/architectures/basic-web-app).